15 Cheapest Destinations to Visit in the U.S.

 For nature lovers, there are tons of free parks to explore, including Branson State Park and Table Rock State Park.
 Head to the Lakeside Wilderness Area for miles of hiking with a waterfall and cave, or check out the Moonshine Beach if a day in the sun is in order.

 Branson's landmarks can be accessed via a free downtown trolley.
-Some of the local wineries and distilleries offer free tours and/or tastings, and you can learn a bit about the town's history at the Branson Centennial Museum — also scot-free.
+Some local wineries and distilleries offer free tours and/or tastings, and you can learn a bit about the town's history at the Branson Centennial Museum — also scot-free.

 The Strip, aka Highway 76, aka 76 Country Music Boulevard, is famous for its many theaters and entertainment venues, including Dolly Parton's Dixie Stampede Dinner Attraction and Silver Dollar City, both super-affordable and a guaranteed good time.